truenas/documentation/content/GettingStarted/Configure/FirstTimeLogin.md

 ### Creating an Administrator Account at First Log in
 If you select option **3.
 Configure using Web UI** during installation SCALE asks you to create the root or administration user when you first log into the web UI.
 This option presents a sign-in splash screen with two radio buttons.

-{{< trueimage src="/images/SCALE/22.12/FirstTimeLoginInstallOpt3SCALE.png" alt="TrueNAS SCALE Login Screen Set Admin Password" id="2: Set Admin Password" >}}
+{{< trueimage src="/images/SCALE/22.12/FirstTimeLoginInstallOpt3SCALE.png" alt="TrueNAS SCALE Login Screen Set Admin Password" id="Set Admin Password" >}}

 Select either the **Administrative user** or **Root user (not recommended)** option, then enter the password to use with that user.